pontem-network/aptos-core/developer-docs-site/docs/tutorials/index.md

 ---
 title: "Developer Tutorials"
-slug: "aptos-quickstarts"
+slug: "pont-quickstarts"
 ---

 # Developer Tutorials

-If you are new to the Aptos blockchain, begin with these quickstarts before you get into in-depth development.
-These tutorials will help you become familiar with how to develop for the Aptos blockchain using the Aptos SDK.
+If you are new to the Pont blockchain, begin with these quickstarts before you get into in-depth development.
+These tutorials will help you become familiar with how to develop for the Pont blockchain using the Pont SDK.

 ### Install macOS prerequisites